 Typically, they either come from big corporations where they worked as executives with many years of experience, but now, they want to start their own company.
 We also meet students from other fields like humanities, who have the entrepreneurial spirit and they would like to get familiar mostly with the business part through incubation.

 How many employees stand behind iLab and what roles are represented in the management?

-In the management team, there are four people.
-Andrea is the director, Ági is the operations manager, I am the project manager and Mark is the data analyst.
+In the management team, there are five people.
+Andrea is the Director, Ági is the Operations Manager, I am the Head of Outreach and Partnerships, Balázs is the Marketing and Communications Specialist and a Data Analyst will join us soon.
 We really work together, so it is very hard to separate the roles.
 We all participate in startup mentoring as team gurus, that’s a big chunk of what we are doing, but we also have our respective domains of responsibility.
 Also, there is a huge pool of mentors who we are working with.
 Currently, there are about 30 active mentors, but if we count the whole mentor pool, there are more than 50 of them.

 graduation (source: CEU iLab)

 Anyone who has experience in building a company or worked with business development can become a mentor, no matter if they gained those experience at corporates or at startups.
 It is very important that even if someone is coming from a corporate background, they should understand that the needs of startups are very different.
 Mentors are not expected to teach, but rather to listen to the problems and understand them, to offer their network, to point at strategic directions and to facilitate the team’s process.
 We are just starting a program that is funded by the US Embassy, it will focus on introducing the US kind of startup mentoring tradition in Hungary.

 How do you appoint mentors for particular teams?